-- Check for the Package Installer App under system Apps
+- Check for the Package Installer App under the system Apps

-- You will find two option of Clear data and Clear cache.
-(For Android Marshmallow 6.0 users check for option Storage to clear data and cache)
+- You will find two options Clear data and Clear cache.
+(For Android Marshmallow 6.0 users, check for option Storage to clear data and cache)

 - Clear the data and cache to solve the problem.